 Website navigation refers to what facilitates this user journey, and is impacted by the architecture of your site: the organization of links, menus and the connection between different pages on your website all play a role in navigating.

 Good website navigation practices would avoid a scenario like the one above for your own brand.
 It impacts traffic, conversion, bounce rates—and is a determining factor in the user experience of your design.

 The heart of navigation lies in your website’s menu.
 A website menu is a series of linked items that help users navigate between the different pages or sections of the site.

-There are several standard types of website navigation menus that are recognize throughout the online world.
+There are several standard types of website navigation menus that are recognized throughout the online world.
 We've outlined these below, including visual examples from website templates.
-Depending on your design, any of these, when implemented with our best practices in mind, will help users find their way around your website with ease.
+Depending on your design or whether or not you're following a flat architecture approach, any of these, when implemented with our best practices in mind, will help users find their way around your website with ease.